nateislas/synqui-sdk/docs/API_REFERENCE.md

-# CognitionFlow SDK API Reference
+# Vaquero SDK API Reference

 ## Overview

-The CognitionFlow Python SDK provides comprehensive observability and tracing capabilities for Python applications.
+The Vaquero Python SDK provides comprehensive observability and tracing capabilities for Python applications.
 This document provides detailed API reference for all SDK components.

 ## Table of Contents